mayeedwin/teacup/README.md

 # ``microjs``

-a lite framework for building firebase data powered components
+A micro framework for building firebase data powered components